apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        enables the LPC54xx LCD driver in order to support the LPCXpresso's TFT panel.
-In this configuration, the framebuffer resides in the the lower half megabyte of SDRAM beginning at address 0xa0000000 (only 522,240 bytes actually used for the framebuffer).
-The remainder of the SDRAM from 0xa0080000 up to 0xa1000000 is added to the heap.
+In this configuration, the framebuffer resides in the the lower half megabyte of SDRAM beginning at address 0xa0000000 The remainder of the SDRAM from 0xa0080000 up to 0xa1000000 is added to the heap.

+       The is wasteful of SDRAM:  Only 261,120 bytes actually used for the framebuffer.
+This memory could be reclaimed by changing the DRAM CS0 offset value in the .config file.

-    2. The pdcurses test relies on some positional input device and so is not yet usable.
+    2. Some of the pdcurses test rely on some positional input device and so is not yet usable.
+Others work fine with no user include:  charset, xmas, firework, worms, rain, for examples.

   nsh: